It’s been a year since I started this blog.

 I’m incredibly appreciative of the people who read it.
 This blog has been an opportunity for me to write whatever I feel like, whenever I feel like it.
 A little creative side dish that helps me appreciate work, friends, family, life and living in Australia even more than I already do.

 A lot happened in my little world in 2013.
 Dear friends got engaged.
 My first nephew was born.
 I finally packed myself up and moved to my city of dreams.
-And most unexpectedly of all, a very special person moved with me.

 The first day of my new year was spent travelling to Eden, a little seaside village on the coast, to spend time with family and old family friends.
 When you spend time here, Eden feels a little bit magical, and has a totally unusual back story.